monica08rc/dig540/06/README.md

 ## Week 6 - Data

-More with Scalar and an introduction to MySQL databases.
+More with Scalar and and getting started with MySQL databases.

 **This Week's Video**